 - provide a forum for organisers to develop new and effective strategies

 - create tools to pressure governments to implement promises made to eliminate violence against women

-To learn more about the origins of the campaign and its global reach visit the official website.
+Learn more about the world-wide campaign by visiting the official website.

 2019 Victorian campaign

 The Victorian campaign theme is Respect Women: Call It Out.